determined-ai/determined/docs/training/dtrain-introduction.rst

 Using the CLI to Work with Templates
 ------------------------------------

-The :ref:`Determined command-line interface <cli-ug>` can be used to list, create, update, and delete configuration templates.
+The :ref:`Determined Command Line Interface <cli-ug>` can be used to list, create, update, and delete configuration templates.
 This functionality can be accessed through the ``det template`` sub-command.
 This command can be abbreviated as ``det tpl``.